glynnbird/cachemachine/README.md

 ### How does it work?

-When an outgoing request is made through *cachemachine* where the path matches on of your regular expressions,  the url and query string are formed into a hash.
+When an outgoing request is made through *cachemachine* where the path matches one of your regular expressions, the url and query string are formed into a hash.
 This becomes the cache key for the cache data store.
 If the request can be retrieved from cache, it is fetched and the callback called.
 If the item is not in cache, it is fetched using a real 'request' object, cached and then returned to you.